-- By withdrawal of a student by her parents: a simple matter of written notification to the school.
-A full term's notice, to be given by the last day of the preceding term, of intention to withdraw a pupil from the school must be given in writing, otherwise a full term's fees will be charged.
-Please refer to our current Terms and Conditions for full information. - 2.
+- By withdrawal of a student by her parents: A full term's notice, to be given by the last day of the preceding term, of intention to withdraw a pupil from the school must be given in writing, otherwise a full term's fees will be charged.
+Please refer to our current Terms and Conditions, available on our website, for full information. - 2.
 By permanent exclusion from the school, i.e. expulsion.
 Although every effort is made to avoid this drastic measure, parents are reminded that the Governors reserve the right to require the withdrawal of any student at their discretion and without assignment of cause (see Terms and Conditions document).